-I’ve been enjoying my fair share of holiday treats of late, and I didn’t realize until I took a big bite of this Vegan Brussel Sprout Salad that my body was craving some fresh vegetables.
+I’ve been enjoying my fair share of holiday treats of late, and I didn’t realize until I took a big bite of this Vegan Brussels sprout Salad that my body was craving some fresh vegetables.
 It’s a busy time of year and I clearly haven’t been eating my veggies.
 That being said, I’m happy to eat my veggies if it involves this vegan winter salad.
-And you would never guess that the base of this simple salad is brussel sprouts!
+And you would never guess that the base of this simple salad is brussels sprouts!
 The vegan salad dressing along with the apple helps to balance out the bitterness that comes with brussel sprouts.
 This is the perfect salad to munch on all through the holidays, my friends.

 If you have a kitchen Mandoline Slicer already, then you are set for this vegan brussel sprout recipe.
-With one of those, shaving the brussel sprouts is going to be super simple.
+With one of those, shaving the Brussels sprouts is going to be super simple.
 If you don’t have a mandoline slicer (like me) all you need is a sharp knife and a little patience (but not too much patience, I promise).
 I ended up cutting each brussel sprout one at a time to get the size I wanted but do what works for you.
 Simply cut off the base of the stem of the brussel sprout and then cut the brussel sprout in half.
 From there, slice each half into more pieces.
 There isn’t really a right or wrong way, you eventually just want smaller strips of brussel sprouts that mimic shredded romaine.
 When you are happy with the size of your sprouts do the same for the rest and then place them in a big salad bowl.
-10-12 brussel sprouts doesn’t look like a lot but when you finely chop them, it goes a long way!
+10-12 brussels sprouts doesn’t look like a lot but when you finely chop them, it goes a long way!

 - The Picky Husband loved this simple vegan salad.
 I’m not lying.
 He gobbled it up quicker than me and couldn’t believe that the base was brussel sprouts.
 He even requested this be on the table for our Christmas dinner.
 So I’ll be adding this salad to our Christmas menu, with the bonus that it doesn’t take all day long to prepare, only 20 minutes if you are speedy!